sebwylleman/CV/README.md

 **Profiles Personnel** (Sep-2022 to current)
 _Event Worker_

-- Any experience, including roles and responsibilities and results achived in bullet point format.
+_Any experience, including roles and responsibilities and results achieved in bullet point format_

 As a worker for sporting events in hospitality, my responsibilities included: